angeldgm/chator/README.md

 # chator
-ChatGPT clone for web and Android

-Note: The server that provides the answers is no longer working.
-Sorry.
+ChatGPT clone for web and Android (IMPORTANT: The server that provides the answers is no longer working.
+Sorry.)

 ## Chator web
 You can use Chator on the web here: https://angeldgm.github.io/chator